-4 Yes, the medical school has hosted at least one conference or symposium on topics related to planetary health in the past year.

-3 Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year.
+- Yes, the medical school has hosted at least one conference or symposium on topics related to planetary health in the past year. - Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year.

 2 Yes, the institution has hosted a conference on topics related to planetary health in the past three years.
 1 The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
 0 No, the institution has not hosted a conference on topics related to planetary health in the past three years.

 Score explanation: Every year, the JMP hosts a research symposium for JMP students to present their master's work.
-There is almost always at least one student of the 16 who presents their project on planetary health; this happened this past year when a third-year student conducted research on wildfire angles and its impacts on patients who are program.
-In addition to this presents their project on smoke and its impacts on patients who are pregnant.
+This past year, a third-year student conducted research on the association of air pollution and graft failure in pediatric liver transplant patients and presented during Master's Thesis symposium.
 In addition to this specific JMP research symposium, the School of Public Health annually hosts the Environmental Health Sciences Symposium, which JMP students can also participate in.

 6. Is your medical school a member of a national or international planetary health or ESH organization?

-Yes, the medical school is a member of a national or international planetary health or ESH organization

-0 No, the medical school is not a member of such an organization
+Yes, the medical school is a member of a national or international planetary health or ESH organization No, the medical school is not a member of such an organization